Marine scientists are involved in research, analysis and forecasts in relation to the oceans, their life forms and coastal areas

 Entry-level positions are available with a first degree and provide opportunities to work in ocean laboratories and research institutions with a view to undertaking a PhD at the same institution.
 More senior posts will require a PhD, management experience, considerable experience of successfully obtaining funding and extensive publication within the field.

-For those following an academic career, the usual starting point is getting a Doctorate, and then moving on to research assistant, lecturer, fellow and then professor.
+If you're following an academic career, the usual starting point is getting a Doctorate, and then moving from a research assistant to lecturer, fellow and finally professor.

-Most marine scientists will have to undertake a number of short to mid-term contracts before becoming eligible to apply for a lecturing position, and success is determined by your research, teaching and publications.
+Most marine scientists will have to undertake some short to mid-term contracts before becoming eligible to apply for a lecturing position, and success is determined by your research, teaching and publications.
 An international reputation is an important factor if you want to progress within academia.